A1 Electric Automotive Accessories

 Q. Can I wire my fan to a toggle switch?

 A. While it is possible to wire your fan up through a simple toggle switch, we would not recommend this.
 It is too easy to forget to turn the fan on at the proper time.
+If you decide to use a toggle switch, make sure you use one with sufficient current rating (1.5 times higher than fan current draw) and heavy wiring (typically 12 gauge or higher)

 Q. What's the difference between the straight blade fans and the curved blade fans?